Wegovy (Semaglutide)

 Patients with a family history of medullary thyroid carcinoma and those with multiple endocrine neoplasia syndrome, type 2, may be at a higher risk of thyroid C-cell tumors.
 Other serious side effects may occur.

-A heart rate increase of four beats per minute occurred in adults in clinical trials.
-In clinical trials, some patients experienced heart rate increases of 10-20 bpm.
+- A heart rate increase of four beats per minute occurred in many adults in clinical trials.
+Some patients experienced heart rate increases of 10-20 bpm.

 Patients should let their physicians know immediately if they experience any serious side effects.